geoadmin/doc-tech/docs/layers-attributes.md

 ## Response Format

 The endpoint returns a `JSON` with information about attribute names and their metadata for a given layer.
-The `field` attribute lists the data types, aliases and possible values for each attribute.
+Each attribute is accompanied by metadata with its data type, an alias and example values.

 Here is a description of the data contained in the response.